bioforensics/MicroHapDB/dbbuild/sources/hiroaki2015/README.md

 The file `frequency.tsv` was created manually from Table 2 of the manuscript.
 In both cases, marker numbers were converted into marker names using the `mh<chrom>NH-<number>` convention.

+The population ID was created by appending the output of `echo $'10.1016/j.legalmed.2015.06.003\tJapanese' | md5 | cut -c 1-10` to the prefix `MHDBP-`.

 ## Problematic marker